 The most important thing a person can do when they notice the early symptoms of WKS is to stop drinking immediately.
 Medically supervised detox is typically the safest way for people with long-term alcohol use disorder to get sober.

 STR Behavioral Health in Pennsylvania provides safe, medically supervised detox and intensive residential addiction treatment for alcohol use disorder.
-Our clinical team gives people the tools they need to get sober and build the skills, coping mechanisms, and social ecosystem they need for long-lasting recovery and healing.
+Our clinical team gives people the tools to get sober and build the skills, coping mechanisms, and social ecosystem they need for long-lasting recovery and healing.

-If you want to learn more about addiction treatment with STR Behavioral Health, call us at 267-719-8689 or submit an online contact form to speak with an admissions specialist.
+If you want to learn more about addiction treatment with STR Behavioral Health, call us or submit an online contact form to speak with an admissions specialist.
 We will outline your options, help you determine which program best suits your needs, and get you started with the admissions process so you can get on the road to sobriety and recovery today.

 1. Chandrakumar, Abin, et al. “Review of Thiamine Deficiency Disorders: Wernicke Encephalopathy and Korsakoff Psychosis.”
 Journal of Basic and Clinical Physiology and Pharmacology, vol. 30, no. 2, 2 Oct.
 2018, pp. 153–162, https://doi.org/10.1515/jbcpp-2018-0075.